bassMech/bassmech.github.io/content/main.md

-Title: Buttermilch is awesome
+Title: Overview
 Date: 2013-08-22 16:08
-Category: Python
+Category: Main
-Tags: python
+Tags: Main
-Author: Tony Stark
+Author: Martin
-Summary: Buttermilch is super cool.
+Summary: Main thingy

-Buttermilch is super cool.
+This will be the main pages